-The subject site is situated in an established area of Waynesboro, Georgia.
+The subject site is situated in the northeastern portion of Sardis in a predominantly rural, but established area.
 Surrounding land uses are consistent with those observed throughout the market area and are considered consistent with the residential use of the subject site.
 No nuisances were observed within proximity of the site.
 Overall, the subject property fits well with the surrounding land uses and they should contribute to the marketability of the site.

-A map illustrating the location of Low-Income Housing Tax Credit and other affordable housing projects is located later in this section.
+Photographs of the site and a map illustrating the location of Low-Income Housing Tax Credit and other affordable housing projects within the market area is located later in this section.